pixlee/android-sdk/doc/kotlin/API.md

     pxlKtxAlbum.loadMore();
     ```
-- if you want to manually fire pxlKtxAlbum.loadMore(), first you must successfully call this pxlKtxAlbum.getNextPage(callLoadMoreAnalytics = true) to get content which does not fire loadMore(), then you manually fire pxlKtxAlbum.loadMore() in your app.
+- if you want to manually fire pxlKtxAlbum.loadMore(), first you must successfully call this pxlKtxAlbum.getNextPage() to get content which does not fire loadMore(), then you manually fire pxlKtxAlbum.loadMore() in your app.

 ### Opened Lightbox
 - To fire an opened ligtbox event, simply call the `openedLightbox` method of PXLKtxAlbum, and an "Opened Lightbox" event will be fired containing all of the necessary analytics information.